skilld-labs/zen/README.txt

-Full documentation can (cough) /will/ be found in Drupal's Handbook: http://drupal.org/node/193318
+Full documentation can be found in Drupal's Handbook: http://drupal.org/node/193318